English Language Learner Education

 The Curry School offers many paths for those interested in ELL education.
 Choosing the right program is important to ensuring that you achieve an outcome that supports your career goals.
 Let us help guide you through your choices.

-UVA is approved by the Virginia Department of Education to provide teacher preparation in a selection of endorsements including ELL.
-Initial licensure alone cannot be granted for ELL, but can be added on as an additional endorsement.
-This option is available to preservices ESL teachers enrolled in the Master of Teaching (MT) program.
+UVA is approved by the Virginia Department of Education to provide teacher preparation in a selection of endorsements including English as a Second Language (prek-12).
+The Master of Teaching degree is offered as a one-year post-graduate program.

 ELL Online Course Series for Endorsement

 The Curry School offers an online course series that can be used toward earning an ESL endorsement.
 Students have flexibility in choosing to complete the entire course series or to take one or more courses toward professional development.

 M.Ed. in Curriculum & Instruction - Online